nnellans/terraform-guide/README.md

 ```
 - So, if your Collection/Structural var has 5 entries, then you'll get 5 different copies of that Inline Block
 - `for_each` supports many types of variables, specifically Lists, Sets, Maps, Tuples, and Objects

-> This is confusing.
-To summarize the `for_each` support:<br>for_each on Resources/Modules: Sets and Maps only<br>for_each on Dynamic Blocks: Lists, Sets, Tuples, Maps, and Objects are supported

 - When you specify the `for_each` parameter on an inline block, then you can use new variables inside that Inline Block:  `<inlineBlockToDuplicate>.key` and `<inlineBlockToDuplicate>.value`
   - For a Set variable: